kgateway-dev/kgateway/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/extauth/v1/extauth.proto.sk.md

 ### RetryPolicy

-The message specifies the retry policy of the external gRPC service when unable to initally connect.
+The message specifies the retry policy of the external gRPC service when unable to initially connect.

 ```yaml
 "numRetries": .google.protobuf.UInt32Value